 “I’d say the scrambling on Swirral Edge is actually easier,” says Mark.
 “The ridge is much shorter and more straightforward.
 The thing is, though, that you’re coming down, and so most people rate the difficulties equally.”

 With Striding and Swirral edges in the bag, you can officially shrug off the tag of scrambling virgin and set your sights on a more challenging classic scramble such as Crib Goch.
-We’ll be covering Snowdonia’s most famous ridge scramble in a future article, so watch this space.

 Don't hang around